ljw1004/csharpspec/csharp/expressions.md

 An anonymous function with the `async` modifier is an async function and follows the rules described in §10.14.

-The parameters of an anonymous function in the form of a *lambda-expression* can be explicitly or implicitly typed.
+The parameters of an anonymous function in the form of a *lambda_expression* can be explicitly or implicitly typed.
 In an explicitly typed parameter list, the type of each parameter is explicitly stated.
 In an implicitly typed parameter list, the types of the parameters are inferred from the context in which the anonymous function occurs—specifically, when the anonymous function is converted to a compatible delegate type or expression tree type, that type provides the parameter types (§6.5).

 In an anonymous function with a single, implicitly typed parameter, the parentheses may be omitted from the parameter list.
 In other words, an anonymous function of the form
 ```csharp